Treaty of Waitangi: Background

 In 1832, the British government sent James Busby to serve as the British Resident in New Zealand, partially in response to calls from merchants, missionaries and individuals citing the Elizabeth affair, but largely in order to protect British trade.
 Busby's instructions from Governor Richard Bourke were to protect the more orderly British settlers and traders and prevent 'outrages' by the less orderly Europeans against Māori, albeit without naval, military or civil backing.
 Despite his lack of authority, Busby's immediate intentions were to create a centralised body of chiefs through which he hoped to indirectly govern the tribes.

-In 1834, Busby, Henry Williams, William Colenso and Eruera Pare Hongi drafted o te Rangatiratanga o Nu Tireni, often shortened to He Whakaputanga, and known as the Declaration of the Independence of New Zealand in English.
+In 1834, Busby, Henry Williams, William Colenso and Eruera Pare Hongi drafted He Whakaputanga o te Rangatiratanga o Nu Tireni, (a Declaration of the Independence of New Zealand) often shortened to He Whakaputanga.
 English translation was made at the time of signing.
-Thirty-four northern Māori rangatira, who became known as the Confederation of United Tribes, signed the Declaration on 28 October 1835.
+Thirty-four northern Māori rangatira signed the declaration on 28 October 1835, becoming known as the Confederation of United Tribes.
 The signatures of a further eighteen rangatira were added to He Whakaputanga by 1839, including two non-northern rangatira: Te Wherowhero, the Waikato chief who would later become the first Māori king, and Te Hāpuku of Ngāti Te Whatuiāpiti.
 Matthew Palmer has said that He Whakaputanga asserted that the 'public authority' of New Zealand remained with Māori; the English text as translated by Busby declares "sovereign power and authority" and the original text refers to kingitanga and mana, which has been translated by Manuka Henare as referring to sovereignty or kinship.
 Although one official called it "silly and unauthorised", the Colonial Office acknowledged He Whakaputanga with the assurance that the King would protect Māori as long as it was ‘consistent with a due regard to the just rights of others and to the interests of His Majesty’s subjects’.
 From a Māori perspective, He Whakaputanga had a twofold significance: first, for the British to establish control of its lawless subjects in New Zealand; and second, to establish internationally the mana and sovereignty of Māori leaders.

 From May to July 1836, Royal Navy officer Captain William Hobson, under instruction from Governor of New South Wales Sir Richard Bourke, visited New Zealand to investigate claims of lawlessness in its settlements.
 Hobson recommended in his report that British sovereignty be established over New Zealand, in small pockets similar to those of the Hudson's Bay Company in Rupert's Land (in present-day Canada).
 Hobson's report was forwarded to the Colonial Office.
 From April to May 1838, the House of Lords held a select committee into the "State of the Islands of New Zealand".
 The New Zealand Association (later the New Zealand Company), missionaries, Joel Samuel Polack, and the Royal Navy made submissions to the committee.